 As well as classic dishes, they also have a fusion menu where you can order things like curries and halloumi-based dishes.
 They have three different sites so you have plenty of choice no matter the student accommodation in London you choose.
 But they do get incredibly busy, so make sure you’re there at the right time otherwise you won’t get a seat!

 You can find this place in various locations, head over to their site to find the nearest one near you.

 Pied a Terre – Fitzrovia

 The vegan restaurants on this list are incredible, but what if we told there was a Michelin-star vegan restaurant?
-My guess is you’d there be there instantly!
+My guess is you’d be there instantly!
 The Pied a Terre is one of the more exclusive spots for vegans and you’d be looking to spend a pretty penny at this place.
-For that reason, why placed it as a dating destination opposed to a casual meal.
+For that reason, we placed it as a dating destination opposed to a casual meal.
 So, if you’ve got a vegan date and want to ‘wow’ your partner, this place might be your best choice.